hjy03651/bookshelf/README.md

 # bookshelf
-- A program for manage the books of haegal
+- A program for managing the books of haegal

 # Update history
 ## Ver 1.1.0